 The affordable and straightforward pricing means that there’s an option for even businesses on the tightest of budgets and, Standuply’s flexibility means that you can always upgrade or add more active users.

-Standuply has more features than any similar tool by quite a long way and, each feature is effective and well thought out.
+Standuply supports features that not many tool offer and each feature is effective and well thought out.
 As many teams remain working from home for the foreseeable future, Standuply is one tool that no business – however big or small should do without.
 In my opinion, Standuply is the most flexible tool on the market, perfect for everyday control of your employees.